davebenson/doom4-walkthrough/README.md

 ### Assault Rifle (available Mission 2)

-Each individual shot from the Assault Rifle is rather weak and becomes weaker and harder to hit from a difference.
+Each individual shot from the Assault Rifle is rather weak and becomes weaker and harder to hit from a distance.
 Few demons can be killed with a single shot;
 expect a cacodaemoon (etc) to take 30+ shots even up close.

-ihe Tactical Scope changes things a bit: it makes the thing pretty effective for sniping, and the upgrades make it pretty damaging.
+The Tactical Scope changes things a bit: it makes the thing pretty effective for sniping, and the upgrades make it pretty damaging.
 Even so, it's a bit tedious killing things with this weapon.
 However, it makes for a nice change, since the opportunities for sniping are few in this game.
 You can usually get the challenge upgrade naturally over the course of the game, but you can also replay an earlier mission to get it pretty easily.